 WHOIS

-Discover the availability of a domain name by adding it in the WHOIS search field provided by NAV and we will inform you accordingly, depending on the extension, whether the domain is available or not.
+Discover the availability of a domain name by adding it to the WHOIS search field provided by NAV — we will inform you accordingly, depending on the extension, whether the domain is available or not.

-Whether you want to buy a domain or just find out about it, use NAV WHOIS.
-We will display domain information such as registration and renewal date, if it is online but also details about the owner.
+Whether you want to buy a domain or just find information about it, use NAV WHOIS.
+We will display domain information such as registration and renewal dates, whether it is online and details about the owner.

 If a domain is registered but you still want to buy it, it is useful to know when it expires.
 We display the expiration timeline of a domain in four simple steps with information and data according to each domain extension.